bitkarrot/nip05-service/README.md

 If you fork or rename this repository, update these files:
 - `api/submit-nip05.js` - Update `GITHUB_OWNER` and `GITHUB_REPO` constants
-- `add-nip05.html` - Update the PR link URL
-- `.github/workflows/add-nip05.yml` - Update the NIP-05 domain in the PR body

 ## Files